 4. Walk through the beautiful and unique Ponte Sisto

 When crossing it, you should take it easy if you are looking to get some of what the street vendors have to offer.
 Thus, some pieces of their street artists will stay with you and you will take them home as a pleasant souvenir.
-Of course, don't forget to bring your camera and keep those images for a long time.
+Of course, don't forget to bring your camera and save those images for a long time.

 This pedestrian bridge was built during the 15th century by order of Pope Sisto IV.
 Parts of an old Roman bridge were used.
 There are even rumors that a part of it was also made with stone from the Colosseum.
 In addition, the views towards St. Peter's dome in the Vatican are fantastic.

-Piazza Trilussa will give you a warm welcome to the Trastevere neighborhood in Rome, as it is like an appetizer.
+Piazza Trilussa will give you a warm welcome to the Trastevere Quarter in Rome, as it is like an appetizer.
 Among the things to do in Trastevere at night is to visit the Piazza where street artists gather.

 6. Visit the same nightclubs as the Roman citizens